LV-Crew/LVC-HostsManager/README.md

 <br>
 In long ...:<br>
 - The Hosts-File-Downloader & -Updater pulls a new/updated hosts-file from any online source (URL).<br>
-- The Hosts-Files-List is saved in the app.<br>
+- The Hosts-Files-List is saved by the app.<br>
 More to the hosts-file: https://en.wikipedia.org/wiki/Hosts_(file)<br>
 <br>
 <br>